-Again we read in the Applicant's Statement of Environment Effects many references to the SEPP for Affordable Rental Housing, to justify the application.
+Again we read in the Applicant's Statement of Environment Effects for the proposal on 16 Wyatt Ave, many references to the SEPP for Affordable Rental Housing, to justify the application.

-We request that all Council staff, who are involved in the assessment of this application, be informed that the SEPP for Affordable Rental Housing does not apply to this application for a Boarding House on No 16 Wyatt Ave.
-The staff members should include the Planning assessment officer and all the staff involved in the referrals, e.g. Traffic and parking, Urban Design, Landscaping, Natural Environment, etc.
+We request that all Council staff involved in the assessment of this application, be informed that the SEPP for Affordable Rental Housing does not apply to this application for a Boarding House on No 16 Wyatt Ave.
+The staff members should include the Planning assessment officer and all the staff involved in the referrals, e.g. Traffic and Parking, Urban Design, Landscaping, Natural Environment, etc.

-This site is in Locality C8 WLEP 2000 and is not included in the list of zones contained in the SEPP for Affordable Rental Housing
+16 Wyatt Ave is in Locality C8 WLEP 2000 and is not included in the list of zones contained in the SEPP for Affordable Rental Housing.
+Therefore this SEPP does not apply to this property.
 Therefore the benefits in the SEPP for Affordable Rental Housing should not apply to this application on No 16 Wyatt Ave.

-Non Urban Lands Study
+Non Urban Lands Study by Council Staff